-Also, interstate and foreign gross income includes revenues (i.e., receipts) allocated to New York State from the sale or furnishing of interstate and foreign telephone or telegraph transmission services within New York State whether or not for ultimate consumption or use by the purchaser.
+Interstate and foreign gross income includes receipts from the sale or furnishing of interstate and foreign telephone or telegraph transmission services allocated to New York State whether or not for ultimate use by the purchaser.

 In determining gross income, receipts include cash, credits and property of any kind or nature without any deductions for the cost of property sold, the cost of materials used, labor, services or other costs, interest or discount paid, or any other expense, except for the deductions listed below.